patriciatran/recipes/software/R/renv/README.md

    As mentioned in the warning in Step 2, this process cannot scan files with R syntax errors.

+## Transfer the necessary files from your laptop to CHTC

 5. Copy necessary files

    You local R project now have 3 files that need to be transferred to CHTC's access point.